oleguerserra/VPNTEST/scripts/Readme.md

 The script will generate logs in the logs directory.

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please review the license file for more details.

+## Author

+This code was written by Oleguer Serra ([oleguer@serra.cat](mailto:oleguer@serra.cat)).
+If you have any questions or feedback, please feel free to reach out.